Organization of Tissues Online Test 9th Science Lesson 18 Questions in English

 Correct

-Explanation Connective Tissues is one of the most abundant and widely distributed tissue.
+Connective Tissues is one of the most abundant and widely distributed tissue.
 It provides structural frame work and gives support to different tissues forming organs.
 It prevents the organs from getting displaced by body movements.
 The components of the connective tissue are the intercellular substance known as the matrix, connective tissue cells and fibres.
-Incorrect

-Explanation Connective Tissues is one of the most abundant and widely distributed tissue.
+Connective Tissues is one of the most abundant and widely distributed tissue.
 It provides structural frame work and gives support to different tissues forming organs.
 It prevents the organs from getting displaced by body movements.
 The components of the connective tissue are the intercellular substance known as the matrix, connective tissue cells and fibres.

 -

-Question 55 of 12155.
-Question- Which of the following are part of proper Connective tissue?
+- Which of the following are part of proper Connective tissue?

 - Collagen fibres